 So user friendly

-With specs like 620W or 1000W of power and a hefty 6 litre capacity, Henry is ever the under-rated wonder.
-Perfect for those who want a simple vacuum that just works and works well, it's a name you can trust to have your cleaning done in no time.
+Henry is ever the under-rated wonder which keeps things simple, in a really good way.
+Perfect for those who want a vacuum that just works and works well, it's a name you can trust to have your cleaning done in no time.

 Expert cleaning on a budget